Who Was Booker T. Washington?

 In 1872, Washington left home and walked 500 miles to Hampton Normal Agricultural Institute in Virginia.
 Along the way, he took odd jobs to support himself.
 He convinced administrators to let him attend the school and took a job as a janitor to help pay his tuition.
 The school's founder and headmaster, General Samuel C. Armstrong, soon discovered the hardworking Washington and offered him a scholarship, sponsored by a white man.
 Armstrong had been a commander of a Union African American regiment during the Civil War and was a strong supporter of providing newly freed slaves with a practical education.
 Armstrong became Washington's mentor, strengthening his values of hard work and strong moral character.

 Washington graduated from Hampton in 1875 with high marks.
 For a time, he taught at his old grade school in Malden, Virginia, and attended Wayland Seminary in Washington, D.C.
 In 1879, he was chosen to speak at Hampton's graduation ceremonies, where afterward General Armstrong offered Washington a job teaching at Hampton.
 In 1881, the Alabama legislature approved $2,000 for a "colored" school, the Tuskegee Normal and Industrial Institute (now known as Tuskegee University).
 General Armstrong was asked to recommend a white man to run the school but instead recommended Washington.
 Classes were first held in an old church, while Washington traveled all over the countryside promoting the school and raising money.
-He reassured whites that nothing in the Tuskegee program would threaten white supremacy or pose any economic competition to whites.
+He reassured white people that nothing in the Tuskegee program would threaten white supremacy or pose any economic competition to white people.